Free energy credit: coming to a utility bill near you

 Applicants can still register by mail.

-"Eligible households may register via US Mail as long as all required documentation is attached to a notarized registration form and all information is received in City Hall by December 31, 2015," the city said.
+"Eligible households may register via US Mail as long as all required documentation is attached to a notarized registration form and all information is received in City Hall by December 30, 2016," the city says

 There is no online registration at this time.

 Renters that have utilities included in their lease payments and businesses are excluded from the program.

 The city sends the checks directly to the fuel company of the applicant's choice or Copper Valley Electric Association directly, usually by the end of February.

 The program was created by the city council in 2008 after city coffers overflowed with increased oil tax wealth at a time when energy prices were reaching all-time highs.
 Backers saw the energy assistance as a sort of de facto property tax rebate.

 If you owe money to the City of Valdez - such as unpaid property taxes, or unpaid fines, late rent, etc. - the amount will be deducted and applied to the city debt before it can be paid to energy providers.

 The city also uses the application process as a means of updated its census data, and asks how many people are in your household.